-While funding solutions to homelessness such as outreach, shelters and supportive housing is primarily a role of the provincial government, the City works with regional partners and all levels of government to address solutions to homelessness and housing availability.
+Funding solutions to homelessness is the responsibility of the Provincial and Federal governments.
+However, housing is a human right and the City works with regional partners and all levels of government to address solutions to homelessness and housing availability.

-The City of Victoria continues to partner with the federal, provincial and regional governments through the Regional Housing First Program.
-This partnership has earmarked $90 million in funding, which will provide more than 2,000 new rental units in the region with mental health and addiction services provided by Island Health as required.
+The City of Victoria partners with federal, provincial and regional governments through the Regional Housing First Program.
+This partnership has earmarked $90 million in funding to provide 2,000 new rental units in the region.
+Additionally, mental health and addiction services will be provided by Island Health as required.

-The City of Victoria also provides support to a number of organizations that work with individuals experiencing homelessness.
+The City also provides support to organizations that work with individuals experiencing homelessness.